Way back in history:

 from Wembley was Pete Tucker's mechanic (and a racer in his own right),

-and at Brandon had attempted to start cutting up Wilf Davis's car!
+and at Brandon tried to start cutting up Wilf Davis's car.

 Here's the famous photo of the Ferriday car 'folded'